 Starting a business as a corporation or LLC requires a Registered Agent in Illinois.
-Learn what the Registered Agent is, their job duties and the requirements to be one.
+Learn what the Registered Agent is, their job duties, and the requirements to be one.

-What is a Registered Agent?
+What is a registered agent?

 A registered agent is an individual or company who is the central point of contact to receive important legal documents for a business.

-A registered agent is required by the Illinois Secretary of State when filing for a business entity such as a corporation, Limited Liability Company and Limited Partnership.
-This appointment is first made in the entity formation documents (Articles of Organization, Articles of Incorporation, etc), but can be changed at any time.
+A registered agent is required by the Illinois Secretary of State when filing for a business entity such as a corporation, Limited Liability Company, and Limited Partnership.
+This appointment is first made in the entity formation documents (Articles of Organization, Articles of Incorporation, etc.) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a registered agent.

-The requirements for an entity to have a Registered Agent are formed under Illinois Statutes 805 ILCS 180/1-35 (LLC) and 805 ILCS 5/5.05 (corporation) which states that registered entities will have and continuously maintain a registered agent.
+The requirements for an entity to have a Registered Agent are formed under Illinois Statutes 805 ILCS 180/1-35 (LLC) and 805 ILCS 5/5.05 (corporation), which states that registered entities will have and continuously maintain a registered agent.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact there is no question that time-sensitive documents are going to the right person, giving the business time to prepare a defense.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact, there is no question that time-sensitive documents are going to the right person in a timely manner.

-Who can be a Registered Agent in Illinois?
+Who can be a registered agent in Illinois?